 Prior Learnings, events and wisdom: Your experience of the show depends upon how you relate.
 This is the foundation and includes your life events (present and past), life lessons, values and accumulated wisdom.
 That’s why no two people will experience something exactly alike.

 The subconscious is a powerful tool for creating your own Enlightened Experiences.
-Often, a flash of insight is simply something that was stored in the subconscious for many years, unbeknownst to your conscious awareness.
-It just needed the right spark/trigger to emerge.
+Often, a flash of insight is simply something that was stored in the subconscious for many years.
+A feeling of deep connectedness is your soul or collective conscience.

-We often don’t realize we have the power to spark our own enlightened experiences.
+You have the power to spark your own enlightened experiences.